KilianSen/RenRestore/README.md

 ## About

 RenRestore extracts files from RenPy's RPA archives.
 It supports various RPA formats, both official and unofficial.
-You can implement custom formats by subclassing `ArchiveFormat` and adding them to an `ArchiveFormatRegistry`.
+You can implement custom formats by inheriting `ArchiveFormat` and adding them to an `ArchiveFormatRegistry`.
 The `RenRestore` class uses this registry to detect and handle different archive formats.

 The `AutoRegistry` loads all available formats (with `.rpaf.py` extension) from the `/RenRestore/ArchiveFormats/Plugins/` directory by default.